RLAlpha49/SpotifySkipTracker/README.md

 2. **Authenticate with Spotify**

-   - Open your browser and navigate to `http://localhost:5000/login`.
+   - Click on the "Login with Spotify" button in the GUI.
+   - If prompted, enter the missing configuration variables.
-   - Log in with your Spotify account to grant access.
+   - Your default browser will open; log in with your Spotify account to grant access.
+   - After successful authentication, the GUI will start monitoring your playback.

 3. **Monitor Playback**

-   The application will start monitoring Spotify playback and log events to `logs/spotify_app.log`.
+   - The application will display current playback information.
+   - Logs are displayed within the GUI for real-time feedback.
+   - The application will automatically unlike songs if skipped more than 5 times.

 ## Project Structure